kienkauko/serverless-simulator/README.md

     - **Scheduler:** Responsible for spawning new containers when needed.
       - Implements two strategies: FirstFit and BestFit for container placement.
       - Currently operates within a single cluster scope.
+  - System → Load Balancer → Scheduler flow has been refined for better performance.

 - **Container Assignment Mechanism:**
   - On request arrival, the request is directed to the Load Balancer: